Motorbike insurance

 We’re impartial

-You decide which policy is right for you – we simply help you search more quickly and easily.
+You decide on your policy – we simply help you search more quickly and easily.

 Third party only

 Third-party cover is the minimum required by law.
-It covers you for any damage you do to others and their property.
-However, it won’t cover you or your motorbike.
+It could cover injury and damage you cause to other people and their property.
+But it won’t cover you or your motorbike.

 Comprehensive insurance

-Covers all of the above, as well as repairs to your motorbike and the cost of replacing it if it’s written off.
+Covers all of the above, as well as repairs to your motorbike after an accident and the cost of replacing it if it’s written off.
 It could also cover injury to you but check your policy wording to be sure.

 What doesn’t motorbike insurance cover?